Cambo9p/Data201-group-project/README.md

 # Data201-group-project

-# **IMPORTANT**

-## Steps to produce the data
+#Steps to produce the data

-1) retrieve the csv file data from https://catalogue.data.govt.nz/dataset/crash-analysis-system-cas-data3/resource/0dfd1ddb-582a-4a21-9cab-298c0b592729 and select download resource
+1) downloading the raw data

- save the file as 'crash_data.csv' inside the folder, it is *important* that all file names are the same as in this readme

-2) run the cells in the crash_data.ipynb file, this will produce chch_crashes.csv which we will use to create the data model
+run the cells in the file 'Download_resource.ipynb' - this will download the raw data as the file crash_data.csv

-3) run the cells in the files (in no particular order) from:
-    1) create_speed.ipynb
-    2) create_vehicles.ipynb
-    3) create_location.ipynb
-    4) create_description.ipynb
-    5) create_injury.ipynb
+***warning*** this file will take a long time to download - It has taken around 7.5 minutes on 200Mbps wifi.

+2) creating the data model

-4) now run the cells in the file create_data_model.ipynb
+run the file 'main.ipynb' - this will run the cells that create the data model

-5) now run graphedDataModel.ipynb

 you should have the complete data model as documented in the pdf below